 How to Identify Marketing Opportunities Based on Competitor Research

-After you’ve identified your competitors, you’ll want to identify marketing opportunities so you can start outperforming them.
+After you’ve identified your competitors, you’ll want to identify marketing opportunities so you can start outperforming and outranking them.

 Again, at this stage, keyword research can really help you decide where to put your efforts.
 If your competitors are targeting specific keywords with their content, where is there opportunity to outperform them?
 Are they implementing a particularly strong keyword strategy?
 What insights can you glean from that?